neetfreek/bird-watcher/README.md

 # bird-watcher
- Native mobile app for adding birdwatching observations
+ Native mobile application for adding birdwatching observations for Android, iOS, and UWP-compatible devices.